wrwetzel/Birdland/ReadMe-Tar.md

 Editable *Canonical->File map file* settings.

 Birdland needs to know the mapping between canonical music file names and *your* music files.
-Use to tool in the *Edit Canonical->File* tab or edit Canonical2File.txt in your configuration directory possibly using Example-Canonical2File.txt as a starting point.
+Use the tool in the *Edit Canonical->File* tab or edit Canonical2File.txt in your configuration directory possibly using Example-Canonical2File.txt as a starting point.

-With the settings configured process the raw indexes included with Birdland and build the database:
+With the settings configured optionally scan your audio library and then rebuild the database.
+Large audio libraries take a long time to scan so you may want to defer that if you are anxious to get started.
 ```
-Index Management -> Process Raw Index Sources
 Database -> Scan Audio Library
 Database -> Rebuild All Tables
 ```

+See the documentation for more configuration details.

 ## Upgrade Birdland
 Repeat the steps above in *Install Birdland*.
 On subsequent installations the configuration directory and contents are preserved.